MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 ## About this bot

-The bot we're migrating demonstrates the use of multiple dialogs to manage conversation flow.
+The bot you're migrating demonstrates the use of multiple dialogs to manage conversation flow.
 The bot can look up flight or hotel information.

 - The main dialog asks the user what type of information they're looking for.
 - The hotel dialog prompts the user for search parameters, and then performs a mock search.